-Then, when you receive a business loan or line of credit — sometimes called trade credit — information about your payment history is compiled by one of a few business credit reporting bureaus and providers, including Dun & Bradstreet, Experian, Equifax and FICO and turned into a business credit score.
+Then, when you receive small business loans or a line of credit — sometimes called trade credit — information about your payment history is compiled by one or more business credit reporting agencies, including Experian, Equifax and FICO and turned into a business credit score.

 Your business credit report only includes debts that are under your company’s federal tax identification number — also known as an employer identification number.
 Any personal lines of credit that you have are not listed on the report.
 This is true even for business credit cards that are still listed in your name.

 Information that is present on your trade credit report is voluntarily sent to the reporting bureaus from the businesses that own the debt.
 This means some lines of credit may not be listed on the report.

 How Business Credit Is Used